inpure/inpure/README.md

 ![](icons/header.png)

-* 🧐   Interested in Machine learning.
-Recent focus on Deep learning, NLP.
 * 💼   A nuclear technology  application engineer, work at China Academy of Engineering Physics.
 Now I looking for a job in the field of AI.
+* 🧐   Interested in Machine learning.
+Currently learning Deep learning & NLP.
 * 🎓   Bachelor of Nuclear Engineering and Nuclear Technology.
 * ✍🏻   I write my personal thoughts on Programming & Tech in my [Personal Blog](https://inpure.github.io/) 📓.
 <!--